-Department of Labor on Employer-Sponsored Volunteer Programs and Their Intersection With the FLSAAdded by Jamie L. Riley, Brad P. Miller in Articles & Publications, Employment Law on May 28, 2019
+Department of Labor on Employer-Sponsored Volunteer Programs and Their Intersection With the FLSAAdded by Brad P. Miller in Articles & Blogs, Employment Law on May 28, 2019

 The Department of Labor (DOL) recently issued an opinion letter addressing whether an employer has to pay non-exempt employees for the time employees spend volunteering at an employer-sponsored volunteer program.
 The short answer: no, as long as the employer complies with certain criteria, as discussed below.